jonnor/machinehearing/tinyml2021/notes.md

-I am Head of Data Science and Machine Learning at Soundsensing an IoT sensor company focused on sound
+I am Head of Data Science and Machine Learning at Soundsensing
+We are an IoT sensor company focused on sound and Machine Learning.

 Today I will talk to you about clasifying Environment Sounds on microcontroller